 Heavy on insurers’ minds is the question, “What can I do to prepare for the next wildfire and prevent my insureds from suffering?”
 We’re working closely with RedZone, a leading provider of wildfire data, to help answer that question.
 “We understand how unpredictable wildfires are, as many of us used to fight them on the ground,” says Clark Woodward, CEO of RedZone.
 “Our hearts go out to the people working to contain these fires and those whose lives are being turned upside down because of them.”
 The current Northern California wildfires, as well as other recent wildfires in the Northwest, remind us that we are at the mercy of nature and human error.
 Arming yourself with the right information is the best defense—and having that information ready at the point of underwriting even moreso, since that’s where risk mitigation begins.

-Better response starts at the point of underwriting
+Better wildfire response starts at the point of underwriting

-RedZone wildfire data seen in SpatialKey’s underwriting application
+RedZone California wildfire map, depciting wildfire risk, seen in SpatialKey’s underwriting application

 In the above screenshot, it’s easy to see how RedZone’s data provides insight into an insurer’s potential exposure to the Napa fires.
 The yellow point on the map, a Napa vineyard, falls in the yellow/green area, signaling low to moderate risk, but we also see it’s close to areas where there is high risk of smoke and floating embers.
 Data like this takes insight to a deeper level, giving insurers understanding beyond the obvious.